Rivers of Blood speech: Political

 According to C. Howard Wheeldon, who was present at the meeting in which Powell gave the speech, "it is fascinating to note what little hostility emerged from the audience.
 To the best of my memory, only one person voiced any sign of annoyance."
 The day after the speech, Powell went to Sunday Communion at his local church, and when he emerged, there was a crowd of journalists, and a local plasterer said to Powell: "Well done, sir.
 It needed to be said."
 Powell asked the assembled journalists: "Have I really caused such a furore?"
 At midday, Powell went on the BBC's World This Weekend to defend his speech, and he appeared later that day on ITN news.

 The Labour MP Ted Leadbitter said he would refer the speech to the Director of Public Prosecutions, and the Liberal Party leader Jeremy Thorpe spoke of a prima facie case against Powell for incitement.
 Lady Gaitskell called the speech "cowardly", and the West Indian cricketer Sir Learie Constantine condemned it.

 The leading Conservatives in the Shadow Cabinet were outraged by the speech.
 Iain Macleod, Edward Boyle, Quintin Hogg and Robert Carr all threatened to resign from the front bench unless Powell was dismissed.
 Margaret Thatcher, who was then the Shadow Cabinet's Fuel and Power Spokesman, thought that some of Powell's speech was "strong meat", and said to the Conservative leader, Edward Heath when he telephoned her to inform her Powell was to be sacked: "I really thought that it was better to let things cool down for the present rather than heighten the crisis".
-Heath sacked Powell from his post as Shadow Defence Secretary, telling him on the telephone that Sunday evening.
+Heath dismissed Powell from his post as Shadow Defence Secretary, telling him on the telephone that Sunday evening.
 They never spoke to each other again.
 Heath said of the speech in public that it was "racialist in tone and liable to exacerbate racial tensions".
 Conservative MPs on the right of the party—Duncan Sandys, Gerald Nabarro, Teddy Taylor—spoke against Powell's sacking.
 On 22 April 1968 Heath went on Panorama, telling Robin Day: "I dismissed Mr Powell because I believed his speech was inflammatory and liable to damage race relations.
 I am determined to do everything I can to prevent racial problems developing into civil strife ...
 I don't believe the great majority of the British people share Mr Powell's way of putting his views in his speech."